Bios-Marcel/yagcl/README.md

     - [ ] map
 - [ ] Read .env files
   > Will share code with environment variables and should have the same progression.

+## Non Goals

+* High performance
+  > The code makes use of reflection and generally isn't written with
+  > efficiency in mind.
+However, this lib is supposed to do a one-time parse
+  > of configuration sources and therefore it shouldn't matter